tevslin/zoombuddy/README.md

 Beta release of free app to determine and track the quality of your internet connection on a continuous basis, especially the connection's suitability for teleconferencing.

 ## Uses
-1. determine whether it is your connection or someone elses which is causing freezes and disconnects
+1. determine whether it is your connection or someone else's which is causing freezes and disconnects
 2. measure whether your Internet Service Provider (ISP) is delivering the level of service you were promised including peak periods
 3. find which rooms in your house have the best WiFi connections
 4. determine whether a hotel connection or other temporary connection is good enough for teleconferencing